Peppered Beef Jerky

 Instructions

-- Add the sliced eye of round to your marinade and toss gently in the bag to coat all sides of the meat with the marinade.
+- Marinate jerky.
+Add the sliced eye of round to your marinade and toss gently in the bag to coat all sides of the meat with the marinade.
 Refrigerate 8 hours, or up to 24 hours.
-The longer it marinates, the saltier and stronger the flavor will be.
+The longer it marinates, the saltier and stronger the flavor will be.2 pounds eye of round roast

-- Remove the strips of marinated beef from the bag and place on paper towels.
+- Remove from marinade.
+Remove the strips of marinated beef from the bag and place on paper towels.
 Pat dry.

-- Preheat your smoker, oven (with the door cracked), or dehydrator to run at around 170 degrees F. Transfer the strips to the grill grate, jerky rack, or cooling rack and season the top with additional black pepper, if desired.
+- Preheat.
+Set your smoker, oven (with the door cracked), or dehydrator to run at around 170 degrees F. Transfer the strips to the grill grate, jerky rack, or cooling rack and season the top with additional black pepper, if desired.

 Notes